|This is an unofficial version.

 (l) purchase school buses and sell or give them to school boards, subject to such terms and conditions as the minister deems advisable;

-(m) release information relating to pupil achievement and the effectiveness of programs in public or private schools;
+(m) release information relating to pupil achievement and the effectiveness of programs in public or independent schools;

 (n) assign a Manitoba education number to the following:

-(i) a pupil who is enrolled or who seeks to be enrolled in a public or private school,
+(i) a pupil who is enrolled or who seeks to be enrolled in a public or independent school,

 (ii) a pupil who is enrolled in a school operated by a First Nation, if the school is approved by the minister,